import casadi as cs

 Prediction horizon

-The first step for converting our simple ODE problem into an MPC is the definition of its prediction horizon \(N_p\) and associated output step \(\tau\).
-Their values depend on the time-scales of the process at hand the hability to change its inputs (control) paramters.
-This makes MPC an intrinsically multidisciplinary subject, requiring the process and controls specialist to work together.
+The first step in converting our simple ODE problem into an MPC is the definition of its prediction horizon \(N_p\) and associated output step \(\tau\).
+Their values depend on the time scales of the process at hand and the ability to change its input (control) parameters.
+This makes MPC an intrinsically multidisciplinary subject, requiring the process and control specialist to work together.

-For a CSTR, the characteristic residence time given by \(\tau_{c} = n_t / \dot{n}_t\).
-This value must be at least one order of magnitude greated than the integration step \(\tau\), and reasonably smaller than the time horizon \(N_p \tau\).
-Given the defined reactor size and total flow rate, the characteristic time of the system \(\tau_c\) is of the order of \(n_t/\dot{n}_t = 500\:\mathrm{mol} / 3\:\mathrm{mol\cdotp{}s^{-1}} \approx 170\:\mathrm{s}\).
-To ensure that the time horizon is long enough so that the optimization routine foresees the dynamics of the system to apply corrections in time, and the time steps are small compared to the characteristic time, we chose to take into account the next 2000 s of the dynamics by integrating 200 steps of 10 s.
+For a CSTR, the characteristic residence time is given by \(\tau_{c} = n_t / \dot{n}_t\).
+This value must be at least one order of magnitude greater than the integration step \(\tau\), and reasonably smaller than the time horizon \(N_p \tau\).
+Given the defined reactor size and total flow rate, the characteristic time of the system \(\tau_c\) is on the order of \(n_t/\dot{n}_t = 500\:\mathrm{mol} / 3\:\mathrm{mol\cdotp{}s^{-1}} \approx 170\:\mathrm{s}\).
+To ensure that the time horizon is long enough for the optimization routine to anticipate system dynamics and apply corrections in time, and that the time steps are small compared to the characteristic time, we choose to take into account the next 2000 s of the dynamics by integrating 200 steps of 10 s.

 # Prediction horizon: